 Patterson was no match for the powerful Liston and was blasted out in the first round on two occasions over a ten-month period.

-New kid on the block in young, brash, talker Cassius Clay, later known as Muhammad Ali, stunned the boxing world when becoming the youngest boxer ever to defeat a reigning title-holder.
+New kid on the block in young, brash talker Cassius Clay, later known as Muhammad Ali, stunned the boxing world when becoming the youngest boxer to defeat a reigning title-holder.

 ‘The Greatest’ stayed firm for six chequered years, fending off challenges from Patterson and England’s Henry Cooper (in a rematch of their first meeting in 1963).
-By this time, Ali was in possession of the unified belts after the formation of the WBA And WBC in 1962 and 1963 respectively.
+By this time, Ali owned the unified belts after unifying the WBA And WBC in 1962 and 1963 – respectively.